Aged Care Courses

 This shows a significant growth projection for Australia’s ageing population over the next four to five decades.
 This suggests significant growth in demand for intensive residential aged care and subsequently job opportunities in the aged care sector.

-Enter the booming aged care market with a course in aged care.
+Enter the booming market with a course in aged care.
 You can also upskill or gain formal recognition of your existing skills and experience with aged care courses.

 Job Outlook for Aged Care Professionals

-The average full time on an adult wage can earn up to $1256 per week or higher depending on their qualification and experience.
+The average full time worker can earn up to $1256 per week or higher depending on their qualification and experience.
 Getting formal qualification or upskilling with an aged care course can increase your chances of your pay raise.

-Less than half of the people work full time, this means there is a lot of part time work opportunities in this sector.
-The largest age group employed in the aged care sector is 45-54 (27.1%) with majority of the workforce being Female (80%).
+Less than half of the people work full time, this means there are a lot of part-time work opportunities in this sector.
+The largest age group employed in the aged care sector is 45-54 (27.1%) with majority of the workforce being female (80%).

-Majority of the age care employees have completed either Cert III or Cert IV in aged care courses.
+A majority of age care employees have completed either their Certificate III or Certificate IV in aged care.

-Majority of the aged care workers work in Health Care and Social Assistance sector (88.1%) which is also one of the highest growing and stable industry.
 So, if you are looking for a secure job industry, aged care is the best industry you can build a career in.
-Start your journey in the aged care industry with one of our nationally recognised aged care courses.
+Start your journey in this industry with one of our nationally recognised aged care courses.

 Career outcomes of an aged care course: Aged care is all about helping the elderly.
-Aged care workers work in a variety of areas such as health care, social assistance, public administration and safety, administration and management.
-An aged care course can lead to meaningful job opportunities as:
+Aged care workers are employed in a variety of areas such as health care, social assistance, public administration and safety, administration and management.
+An aged care course can lead to meaningful job opportunities such as: